 All employees are responsible for helping to maintain a secure workplace.
 Be aware of persons loitering for no apparent reason.
 All staff is expected to question any unknown person seen in the workplace who does not have a visitor's pass.
-If you are leaving late at night or are in any other situation that presents security concerns or where you do not feel comfortable, please seek the assistance of the Human Resources Department, other employees or call 911.
-Report any suspicious persons or activities to the Human Resources Department.
+If you are leaving late at night or are in any other situation that presents security concerns or where you do not feel comfortable, please seek the assistance of other employees or call 911.
+Report any suspicious persons or activities to the Human Resources.
 Never attempt to force an individual to leave the workplace if s/he is uncooperative.
 Immediately contact your supervisor or school administrators for assistance or call 911.
 Secure your desk or work area at the end of the day or when called away from your work area for an extended length of time, and do not leave valuable and/or personal articles that may be accessible in or around your work area.
-Employees shall not use their cell phone or similar device to engage in any form of audio or video recording on school property without the prior written approval of Director of Human Resources and the written consent of the individual being recorded.
-Please report any problems with our security systems to the Human Resources Department.
+Please report any problems with our security systems to the Human Resources Department